knative/docs/docs/versioned/install/installing-contour.md

 This installation requires the following prerequisites:

-- A Kubernetes cluster with Knative Serving component installed.
+- A Kubernetes cluster with the Knative Serving component installed.
 - Knative [load balancing](../serving/load-balancing/README.md) is activated.

 ## Supported Contour versions